wp-plugins/wp-admin-bar-removal/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 disable wordpress wp admin bar toolbar for all user remove frontend backend code minimize memory consumption speedup loading control panel
 == Description ==
-disable wordpress wp admin bar toolbar for all user remove frontend backend code minimize memory consumption speedup loading control panel removal plugin clean DashBoard menu for all users subscribers on backend and frontend
+disable wordpress admin bar toolbar for all user remove frontend backend code minimize memory consumption speedup loading control panel removal plugin wp clean DashBoard menu for all users subscribers on backend and frontend

 Disable WP Admin Bar and ToolBar Removal from Home Page and DashBoard Clean Remove Code for all Users logged in and logged out Completely on WordPress 3.1+ to 3.7+ plugin from Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
 Hide: Frontend 28px GAP and Bump CB on Top of Site, Backend 28px GAP and Node/Group/Links, Howdy Message on Top of DashBoard, Admin Menu Shadow Effect and Bar Pointer ToolTips, add Realtime i18n Date/Time on Header.
 For Best Security the Name Showing on Header in the Nickname, not real Username, and Log Out Redirect to Home Page, not to a Login Page.
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.7+

 Is planned compatibility update for WordPress 3.8+ and 3.9+ ?
-The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/)
+The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) for now ...
 Please: migrate to it A.S.A.P.

 Rules: